aidanbudd/bosc2015/bosc2015UnconfWriteupDescribingProcess.md

 It was suggested we allow anonymous contributions; if/when we try and publish it, we'd need people to then state their name and affiliation associated with their github handle so we could assign authorship.

 It was also suggested that we try using [fork/pull model](https://help.github.com/articles/using-pull-requests/), rather than giving everyone privileges to edit the repo directly.
 Some concern, however, if that might set a barrier for contribution that would be too high for some people i.e. a mixture of outside their experience/skill set and/or too much hassle to set up.

+We decided however to stick with the fork/pull model, while also giving people the option of contacting Aidan, so that those who find the github fork/pull process a problem, can still contribute.

+## Keeping track of contributions

+This will be Aidan's first time using fork/pull, so he's not sure how easy it is to keep track of the order of contributions.

+We'll initial try asking people to indicate their contribution order by editing a file listing people's names and affiliations, in the order the contributions are made.